EliaTogni/Univault/Statistical Methods for Machine Learning.md

 # Introduction
-**Data inference** is the study of methods that use data from the past for making predictions about the future. **Machine learning** is a powerful tool that can be used to solve a wide range of data inference problems including the ones listed below:
+**Data inference** is the study of methods that use data from the past for making predictions about the future. **Machine learning** is a powerful tool that can be used to solve a wide range of data inference problems, including the ones listed below:
-- **Clustering**: grouping data points according to their similarity (e.g., clustering customers according to their consumer profiles);
+- **clustering**: grouping data points according to their similarity (e.g., clustering customers according to their consumer profiles);
-- **Prediction**: assigning semantic labels to data points (e.g., classifying documents based on their topics);
+- **prediction**: assigning semantic labels to data points (e.g., classifying documents based on their topics);
-- **Control**: performing a sequence of actions in an environment in order to maximize a notion of utility (e.g., using a robot to map an unknown terrain).
+- **control**: performing a sequence of actions in an environment in order to maximize a notion of utility (e.g., using a robot to map an unknown terrain).

 [[Algoritmo |Algorithms]] that solve a [[Intelligenza Artificiale#Training delle ANN |learning task]] based on semantically annotated historical data (e.g., documents annotated with their topic or images annotated with the objects they contain) are said to operate in a **supervised learning mode**.
 In contrast, algorithms that use data without any semantic annotation are said to operate in an **unsupervised learning mode**.
 The focus of this course is on supervised learning and study the design of machine learning systems whose goal is to learn predictors, i.e., functions that map data points $x$ to their labels $y$.
 Once learned, these functions can be used to categorize documents or images, predict the future price of a stock based on the current market data, diagnose a disease based on a patient’s medical record, and so on.